United Airlines Flight 232

 Haynes: “Whatever you do, keep us away from the city.”

 Fitch continued to attempt control of the aircraft’s descent rates by adjusting engine thrust levels as well as applying asymmetric thrust inputs.
-With the loss of all hydraulics, the crew were unable to control airspeed while maintaining independent sink rates.
-On short final, the aircraft was traveling at 220 knots and a sink rate of 1,850 feet per minute.
+With the loss of all hydraulics, the crew was unable to control airspeed while maintaining independent sink rates.
+On short final, the aircraft was travelling at 220 knots and a sink rate of 1,850 feet per minute.

-As a last ditch attempt to arrest the sink rate, Capt Haynes fire-walled the throttles, but there wasn’t enough time for the flight crew to react.
-The tip of the right wing contacted the runway first, spilling fuel, igniting it immediately.
-The tail section broke off due the force of the impact, and the rest of the aircraft bounced several times, shedding the landing gear and engine nacelles, breaking the fuselage into several main pieces.
+As a last-ditch attempt to arrest the sink rate, Capt Haynes fire-walled the throttles, but there wasn’t enough time for the flight crew to react.
+The tip of the right wing contacted the runway first, spilling fuel, and igniting it immediately.
+The tail section broke off due the force of impact, and the rest of the aircraft bounced several times, shedding the landing gear and engine nacelles, breaking the fuselage into several main pieces.

 Of the 296 passengers on board, thanks to the incredible skill and combined professionalism of its flight crew, 186 souls managed to survive the controlled crash of United Airlines 232.